 Supply chain disruptions

 Global suppliers, complex logistics, and geopolitical instability create delays.
 Without transparent workflows, disruptions cascade quickly.
+A single delayed component holds up a production run, and no one has visibility into where the bottleneck sits or who needs to act.

 Compliance and standards